Saurabhvsharma/ypg2yui3/README.md

     });
 ```

+[node]: http://yuilibrary.com/yui/docs/node/ "The YUI3 Node module provides access to DOM elements."

 _YUI3_'s _node_ module wraps the _DOM_ in a rich set of useful functions.
 It allows
-us to use the same methods even on very old browsers (e.g. I.E. 6, or Android 2.x' browser).
+us to use the same methods even on very old browsers (e.g. I.E. 6, Android 2.x browser).
 There are a whole list of additional methods you may find convienent.
 A good place to
 begin your exploration is at [yuilibrary.com/yui/docs/node](http://yuilibrary.com/yui/docs/node).
 There are methods that make quick work of interacting with CSS classes and styles as well as
 locations (i.e. x,y coordinates) on the page.
-Just remember best practice to use CSS to
+Remember best practice is to use CSS to
 control the view and layout and only resort to JavaScript if there isn't a CSS alternative.

 Now that you've seen a little of _YUI_ we're going to put what we've shown to use and
 expand on it through a series of exercises.
 In each exercise you'll be asked to use
-both what you know and also to lookup and find something on the [yuilibrary.com] side
+both what you know and also to lookup and find something on [yuilibrary.com](http://yuilibrary.com)
 that will help you expand beyond the specifics discussed previously.

 Here is a seed file you can use to start your exercises from.